albar965/littlenavmap-manual/src/en/MENUS.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Shows the user aircraft and keeps it centered on the map if connected to the simulator.
-The user aircraft is always shown independently of the zoom distance.
+The user aircraft is always displayed regardless of the zoom distance.

 The icon color and shape indicates the aircraft type and whether the aircraft is on ground (gray border on ground).